tp971/clipp/README.md

 ---------------

 cli++ has the following dependencies:
+* make
 * a C++11 compliant compiler
-* make

 The project can be built with

     $ make

-and installed with
+and installed with into `/usr/local` with

     $ make install

-into `/usr/local`.
 To specify a custom installation prefix, use

-    $ make install PREFIX=path
+    $ make install PREFIX=path/to/prefix